Learn how to make the Yellow Brick Road quilt pattern and get inspired by these adorable free yellow brick road quilt patterns.

 Making Yellow Brick Road Quilt Step by Step:

-The size of the rectangles you’ll cut depends on the effect you want to achieve.
+The size of the rectangles youโll cut depends on the effect you want to achieve.
 You can go with smaller rectangles for more of a scrappy look.
 Or use large rectangles for a super quick (beginner friendly!) project.

-If you are using precut fabrics (i.e. fat quarters), it’s best to choose the dimension that will get you as many rectangles from each precut as possible.
+If you are using precut fabrics (i.e. fat quarters), itโs best to choose the dimension that will get you as many rectangles from each precut as possible.ย

 When you have all the rectangles cut, lay out the pieces.
 Decide about the orientation of your brick road, both vertical and horizontal orientations work well.
 Play with the color composition of your rectangles to see what works best.

-When you’re happy with the layout, start sewing pieces together in rows.
+When youโre happy with the layout,ย start sewing pieces together in rows.
 Sew all the rectangles in rows.

 To get the look of a brick road, move every second row for half the length of the longer side of the rectangle, as shown in the illustration.
 The easiest and the most accurate way to do this is to measure and mark at least two centers of the rectangles in the first row.
 Then align the central marks of the first row and the vertical seams of the second row.
 Pin and sew together.

-Because of the shifting of the rows, you’ll get some ‘overhang’ on each side of the quilt.
+Because of the shifting of the rows, youโll get some โoverhangโ on each side of the quilt.
 Using a quilting ruler, cut away the excess fabric and square up the quilt top.
 Voila!
 Your yellow brick road quilt top is done!

 Further Reading

-Finish a Quilt in 5 steps
+Finish a Quilt in 3 steps

-If you’re new to quilting and you’re overwhelmed with how to finish a quilt, here are the 5 basic steps with useful links:
+If you’re new to quilting and you’re overwhelmed with how to make a quilt from start to finish, here are the 3 basic steps to finish your quilt with links to useful tutorials:

 Ideas for making your Yellow brick road pattern